David Bone, Owner & Funeral Director

 Holly Houston, Funeral Director/Funeral Home Operations Manager

 Holly grew up in Prineville, OR, after graduating from high school she moved to the Portland area while she attended mortuary school at Mt.
 Hood Community College, graduating with a degree in Applied Science/Funeral Service Education in 2003.
-Holly has been a part of the funeral industry in many areas of the state for over 10 years now.
+Holly has been a part of the funeral industry in many areas of the state for over 15 years now.
 Working in the Willamette Valley area, on the Southern Oregon Coast and in Central Oregon.
 She relocated to St. Helens in July of 2014 after being offered a position at Columbia Funeral Home.
-She is a very active member of Columbia County Rotary Club and serves as a Board Member for the Oregon Funeral Directors Association.
-During her spare time, she enjoys working outside in her yard, being with friends and family enjoying the outdoors and rooting for her favorite football teams.
+She is a very active member and past president of Columbia County Rotary Club and serves as a Board Member for the Oregon Funeral Directors Association.
+During her spare time, she enjoys working outside in her yard, being with friends and family enjoying the outdoors and watching her favorite football teams.
 Holly enjoys serving her families during one of the hardest times of their lives and she takes great pride in her effort to do so.

 Russ Crawford, Sexton of Columbia Memorial Gardens